openstack-archive/fuel-plugin-nova-nfs/README.md

 ------------------

 Create mountpoint directory
-Edit Fstab to add auto mount of NFS volume on the mountpoint Configure Nova to use it as backend for instances Restart nova services
+Edit ``/etc/fstab`` to add auto mount of NFS volume on the mountpoint Configure Nova to use it as backend for instances Restart nova services